murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 and copy the contents of the folder

-Accessing the CellOrganizer-for-Galaxy public server
+Accessing the CellOrganizer for Galaxy public server
 ====================================================

-The CellOrganizer-for-Galaxy public server can be accessed at `galaxy.compbio.cs.cmu.edu <http://galaxy.compbio.cs.cmu.edu:8080/>`_.
+The CellOrganizer for Galaxy public server can be accessed at `galaxy.compbio.cs.cmu.edu <http://galaxy.compbio.cs.cmu.edu:8080/>`_.

 Getting started
 ===============

 The following subsections describe

-* How to register for a user account on the Cellorganizer-for-Galaxy public server
+* How to register for a user account on the CellOrganizer for Galaxy public server
 * The essential features of the Galaxy GUI

 Galaxy Registration
 -------------------
-In order to use CellOrganizer-for-Galaxy, you must register for a user account.
+In order to use CellOrganizer for Galaxy, you must register for a user account.

 #.
 Open a web browser, and go to `galaxy.compbio.cs.cmu.edu <http://galaxy.compbio.cs.cmu.edu:8080/>`_.